LF994/MulDiv64/README.md

 I hope that you khow how it should look for C source code.

 Function calculates (a * b)/c using intermediate 128 bits result for a*b production.
-All integers are considered as unsighed.
+Integers are unsighed.
 This is asm for 64 bits (ML64.exe), so you have to compile C/CPP for 64 bits respectively.

 Problem is that no more inline assembler in MSVC x86-64.
-You mau need this function to perform scale conversions between huge integers representing time in different units.
+You may need this function to perform scale conversions between huge integers representing time in different units and so on.
 Exception can happen if c=0 or when resulting quotient going to be above (2^64-1) It can happen when after mul we have [rdx] > [r8], check it and do whatever you want or handle exceprion or allow program to crash.